magento/merchdocs/src/getting-started/contribute.md

 Our User Guide is open source and hosted in a [public-facing repository on GitHub][1], where you can submit changes through pull requests (PRs).
 This open source approach to documentation has many advantages:

-- An open and transparent process to cultivate the most helpful content about using Magento
+- An open and transparent process to cultivate the most helpful content about using Adobe COmmerce and Magento Open Source
 - Continuous updates and publishing for content improvements and changes
 - Ongoing collaboration between customers, partners, our product teams, and our documentation team

 ## Working with collaborative documentation

-As a Magento user---regardless of whether you are an Adobe employee, partner, customer, or even a prospective customer---you have the opportunity to contribute to this documentation in several simple ways:
+As a Commerce user---regardless of whether you are an Adobe employee, partner, customer, or even a prospective customer---you have the opportunity to contribute to this documentation in several simple ways:

 - Log a GitHub issue for a specific page
 - Submit a quick edit where you see basic errors